 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-Balika Mela was launched with an exhibition of the same name at Nature Morte, New Delhi in September, 2012.
+The photobook Balika Mela was launched with an exhibition of the same name at Nature Morte, New Delhi in 2012.
+In 2023, Gill was awarded the 10th Annual Prix Pictet Photography and Sustainability Award for Notes from the Desert.

 Bibliography